portalman1994/onboarding-v1/README.md

+## An onboarding bash script (Mac OS)
+Supports the following architectures: Intel and Silicon

-### Guide to Running the script
+### Guide to running the script
-Simply run the following commands in the terminal:

 Download the script to your local machine:
 ```bash